-If you have a reputable store that sells good quality seeds, you can buy them there, but I like to buy seed packets from catalogs for the most variety.
+If you have a reputable store that sells good quality seeds, you can buy them there, but buying seed packets from catalogs will give you the most variety.

 When you only buy from a store, you are really limited to a few varieties for each type of vegetable or flower.
 It's simply a matter of space for the store.

 There are no limits like that for catalogs, so you are free to read about and try new varieties, or stick with your tried-and-true favorites.

 If you have a seed company that is close to your area and also has a catalog you are doubly blessed, because then you know the growing information will be spot-on for your garden, too.

 - Pinetree Garden Seeds (my number 1 for cost and selection)

 - Nichol's Garden Nursery (also considered local for me)